 Shortly thereafter, we built a dormitory and other functional buildings.
 While the original farmhouse could accommodate sixteen residents, the facility currently has 52 beds.
 Residents began going out in the communities to perform service work.
 The Bridges of Hope is now a welcomed member of the communities in which they exist, and are now seen by the Chamber of Commerce as an important community asset.
 In 1992, a television producer and crew from CNN arrived in Argyle to create a ten-minute story on the facility for a three-part documentary called “Across America with Larry Woods”, giving the program additional exposure.

 With the success of the first Bridges of Hope location in Homerville, GA, the Board of Directors thought it was time to grow.
 The second men’s facility in Chauncey, GA, was opened in 1991.
 A third men’s facility in Louisville, GA, opened in 1996.
-In 2001, another facility was opened in Morven, GA, and now serves as our 4th men’s facility.
-Our 5th facility is a women’s Bridges of Hope located in Alamo, GA (opened in 2012).
+In 2001, another facility was opened in Morven, GA, and now serves as our women’s facility.
 Our Board of Trustees serve on a voluntary basis.
 They are respectable leaders in their respective communities, many of whom are in recovery.
 The Bridges of Hope program is based on tough love, spirituality, and one recovering person helping another…..and it works – it really does!
 To find out how you can help us continue to grow and help those addicted to alcohol and/or drugs, please see the donation button or click on DONATIONS.
 Your contributions are welcomed and appreciated!

 Lois Corbitt, Phone Number (912) 487-3645, Fax Number (912) 487-2040, email@example.com